 For the first time in a while, Nvidia’s enthusiast-class card got some competition from AMD.
 In fact, even its flagship got competition, but the flagships are a notch below the competition for a top spot.

 However, despite AMD’s strong attempt at conquering the GPU throne, it is Nvidia’s RTX 3090 who still sits firmly on top of it.
 Still, the RX 6900 XT has shown itself to be a good card and takes second place but only just ahead of the RTX 3080.

-Cards in this tier will bring you pretty good performance at a much more affordable price, although understandably, not as good as those the tier above.
+Cards in this tier offer a pretty good performance at a much more affordable price, although understandably not as good as those from the above tier.

-From there, the performance drops are more gradual but still noticeable.
-Here we have RTX 2080 Super with a little distance ahead of RTX 2070 Super and its base version.
+From this point, the performance drops are more gradual but still noticeable.
+Here we have RTX 2080 Super, a small distance ahead of RTX 2070 Super and its base version.
 From Nvidia’s Pascal architecture, we have the Titan Xp as a top representative, as well as the Titan X and GTX 1080 Ti.
-This is where AMD makes its first appearance, although barely, with the RX 5700 XT and Radeon VII.
+This is where AMD’s last-generation cards are able to compete as well with the RX 5700 XT and Radeon VII.

 The reason why the RX 5700 XT is above Radeon VII is because of its RDNA architecture, although Radeon VII certainly makes a strong case for itself with its 16 GB of HBM2 memory.

 As those two AMD cards are taking a place here, it would be unfair to leave out the RTX 2070 and the RTX 2060 Super.

 ‘B’ does not stand for ‘bad’ or ‘budget’.
 In fact, these are perfectly serviceable cards that will provide you with a good performance for budget-friendly builds.
 One thing that should also be carefully considered is that in this tier we’ll see the last cards in the GPU hierarchy that support real-time raytracing.